bmcorser/_bmcorser.github.io/blog/2015/01/06/js-rochambeau.rst

 What even
 ~~~~~~~~~

-What even makes a framework good?
-But before we get to that, we will try to
-answer another question: what even *is* a framework?
-I find myself convincing
+Before asking what makes a framework good, let’s ask: what even *is* a
-colleagues that jQuery is not a framework [#]_ then wondering why I bothered.
+framework?
+I once spent an hour convincing a colleague that jQuery is not a
+framework [#]_ then wondenered why on earth I bothered.
+Is the distinction even
-Is the distinction even important?
-The jQuery argument, not so much [#]_, but
+important?
+The jQuery argument, not so much [#]_, but considering how well the
-considering how well the *scope* of a framework and its documentation match up
+*scope* of a framework and its documentation match up to the scope of your own
-to the scope of your own project is a first step in assessing whether a certain
-framework will be helpful.
+project is a first step in assessing whether it will be helpful.

 This principle applies in both directions.

 If a framework expresses opinions that are outside the scope of my own
 intentions, then it’s probably not a good choice – as much as I love jumping
-through hoops.
+through hoops – there’s going to be a lot of overhead.

 .. class:: center